osquery/osquery/docs/wiki/development/osquery-sdk.md

     1:string registry,
     /// The registry item name (plugin name).
     2:string item,
-    /// The thrift-equivilent of an osquery::PluginRequest.
+    /// The Thrift-equivalent of an osquery::PluginRequest.
     3:ExtensionPluginRequest request),
 }
 ```